kiranoruganti/DevopsPractise/README.md

 # javacode
-it is created to understand java
+it is created using git linux,jenkins